gobriansteele/git-clean-branch/README.md

 # git-clean-branch
-A plugin for oh-my-zsh that cleans up dead git brancehs
+A plugin for oh-my-zsh that cleans up dead git branches